Samsung/tizen-docs/docs/application/dotnet/get-started/iot/first-app.md

     ![Tizen Project Wizard](media/cs_first_creating_project_wizard_common.png)

-The following figure illustrates a solution with common project created and displayed in the **Solution Explorer** view:
+The following figure illustrates a solution with the common project created and displayed in the **Solution Explorer** view:

 ![Project Structure](media/vs_solution_explorer.png)

 -   The **\<projectname\>** project contains the Xamarin.Forms code shared across platforms.
 -   A common project titled **\<projectname\>.Tizen** is added.
 It contains code to instantiate your common application within the Tizen framework.

-If you are already familiar with Xamarin.Forms, this project has the same structure as a Xamarin.Forms portable application.
-The **\<projectname\>** project is the portable class library and the others are the platform-specific projects; however, in Tizen .NET, only the Tizen platform-specific project is generated.

 The `.xaml` file in the portable project already contains simple Xamarin.Forms code that makes a basic UI.

 ## Build Your Application

-After you have created the application project, you can implement the required features.
-In this example, only the default features from the project template are used, and no code changes are required.
+After you create the application project, you can implement the required features.
+In this example, only the default features from the project template are used, and no code change is required.

 When your application code is ready, build the application.
 The building process performs a validation check and compiles your files.
 You must sign the application package with an author certificate when building the application.
 If you have not yet registered a Tizen certificate in Visual Studio, see [Certificate Manager](../../../vstools/tools/certificate-manager.md).